Venryx/webpack-runtime-require/README.md

 ### Usage

+1) In your `webpack.config.js` file, set `webpackConfig.output.pathinfo` to `true`. (if you don't set this, it falls back to guessing the module's name from the variables where it's imported)

-First, require the module at least once.
+2) Require the module at least once.
 ```
 import "webpack-runtime-require";
 ```

 It will then add a `Require()` function to the `window` object, for use in the console, or anywhere in your code.

-Then just use it, like so:
+3) Then just use it, like so:
 ```
-// For packages in "node_modules".

 let React = Require("react");
 console.log("Retrieved React.Component: " + React.Component);

-// For a file with the path "./Source/MyComponent", require string will be "my-component".
-// It's not ideal, but webpack strips data so we lose the original name.
-Use `Object.keys(moduleIDs)` for list of found module-names.
+// if path was "./Path/To/MyComponent", specify just the file-name

-let MyComponent = Require("my-component");
+let MyComponent = Require("MyComponent");
 console.log("Retrieved MyComponent: " + MyComponent);
 ```